otrw/technical-notes/configs/gitignore-example.md

-docker-compose.override.yml  # Ignore local Docker Compose override files (developer-specific) **/data/                     # Ignore any 'data' directory at any depth (used for Docker volumes or app data) **/.env                      # Ignore any .env files inside subdirectories (usually project-specific environment files)
+docker-compose.override.yml  # Ignore local Docker Compose override files (developer-specific) **/data/                     # Ignore any 'data' directory at any depth (used for Docker volumes or app data) **/.env                      # Ignore any .env files inside subdirectories (usually project-specific environment files) **/logs/                  # Ignore logs folders at any depth (often in Docker apps) docker-compose.override.*  # Catch alternate overrides like override.dev.yml .docker/                 # Some repos use this for docker config/scripts

 ```